dev-xero/dev-xero/README.md

 ## Hi there

 I'm a computer science student and software engineer.
-In my spare time I like to draw, make music, participate in competitive programming contests or read fiction books.
+In my spare time I like to draw or make music or participate in CF/LC contests or read fiction books.

 Recent Projects: